PaulskPt/micropython-mcp7940/README.md

 The main.py script makes use of functions of the MCP7940 class to write and read datetime stamps to and from the MCP7940 SRAM user space

+## WiFi
+In file secrets.py add your ssid and password

 ## Example usage

 ```python